Undergraduate Satisfactory Academic Progress

 8. A student who does not meet SAP at the end of the Financial Aid Warning period and is thus notified of a Financial Aid Suspension may submit a formal appeal for the reinstatement of financial aid for one semester.
 An appeal can be made in the event of the death of a student's relative, injury or illness of the students, or other special circumstances.
 The deadlines for an appeal are as follows:

-• Spring term: January 10
+• Spring term: January 15

-• Summer term: June 15
+• Summer term: June 14

 If an appeal is granted a student will be put on Financial Aid Probation and will receive financial aid for one semester.
-A student on Financial Aid Probation must earn 12 credits, 67% pace, and a 2.00 cumulative GPA by the end of the probationary semester or meet other academic standards set by the Director of Financial Aid (called an Academic Plan) in order to have his or her financial aid reinstated.
+A student on Financial Aid Probation must earn 12 credits, 67% pace, and a 2.00 cumulative GPA by the end of the probationary semester or meet other academic standards set by the Director of Financial Aid (called an Academic Plan) in order to have their financial aid reinstated.
 A Financial Aid Suspension can be lifted once a student is again meeting all SAP requirements.

 If you have been awarded a Texas Tuition Equalization Grant (TEG), please note these requirements for a subsequent (renewal) award in the following academic year.
 A student must: